 Qantas Sleep Service

-There is not only a seat that you can adjust to comfortable position, or even lie down totally flat, but also a mattress placed on the seat by cabin crew (which happens as I leave for just a few minutes to change into my comfy Qantas pyjamas).
+There is not only a seat that you can adjust to a comfortable position, or even lie down totally flat but also a mattress placed on the seat by cabin crew (which happens as I leave for just a few minutes to change into my comfy Qantas pyjamas).